Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Reinforcement Learning for Autonomous Driving

 \subsection{Driving Automation and Reinforcement Learning Approaches}

-In the previous section, we categorized RL along single-agent or multi-agent systems, the kind of modelling, and the way the policy is updated.
-To understand how these categorizations relate to autonomous driving tasks, we first need to understand how cars are automated.
-To this end, we review the six levels of automation in driving as defined by the Society of Automotive Engineers (SAE)~\cite{sae20143016}.
-We will start with the lowest level and progress towards more autonomy. \begin{enumerate} \item[] \textbf{Level 0.} No automation, but automatic systems may provide warnings or momentary assistance.
+Previously, we categorized RL systems by agent type, model type, and policy update method.
+To relate these to autonomous driving, we review the six Society of Automotive Engineers (SAE) automation levels~\cite{sae20143016}.
+We will start with the lowest level and progress towards more autonomy. \begin{enumerate} \item[] \textbf{Level 0.} No automation, but automatic systems may provide warnings or quick assistance.
 Examples are lane departure warnings or emergency braking systems. \item[] \textbf{Level 1.} The driver monitors the environment and controls the car, but the system supports the driver by \emph{either} breaking \emph{or} accelerating.
-Examples include lane-centering or cruise control. \item[] \textbf{Level 2.} The driver monitors the environment and controls the car, but the system supports the driver by breaking \emph{and} accelerating.
+Examples include \emph{either} lane centering or cruise control at a time. \item[] \textbf{Level 2.} The driver monitors the environment and controls the car, but the system supports the driver by breaking \emph{and} accelerating.
 Examples include lane centering and simultaneous cruise control. \item[] \textbf{Level 3.} The system controls the car, but the driver may be requested to take over control at any time.
-Examples include a traffic jam chauffeur. \item[] \textbf{Level 4.} The system controls the car without any intervention by a human, but it can drive only in particular areas.
-Examples include a driverless taxi restricted to a small geographic area, such as an airport). \item[] \textbf{Level 5.} The system controls the car without any intervention by a human. \end{enumerate} When applying RL, these levels, for example, determine whether the required RL system can be considered single agent (levels 1-4) or has to be multi-agent (levels 4 and 5).
-More concretely, at low automation levels, the agent is tailored for specific tasks (for example, lane keeping), that do not involve interacting with other vehicles.
-As the driver is still responsible for controlling the car, the agent can focus on its specific task.
-When the agent instead fully controls the car, interactions with other agents (like, for example, other vehicles or pedestrians) are unavoidable.
+Examples include a traffic jam chauffeur. \item[] \textbf{Level 4.} The system controls the car without any intervention by a human, but it can only drive in particular areas.
+Examples include a driverless taxi restricted to a small geographic area, such as an airport. \item[] \textbf{Level 5.} The system autonomously controls the functioning of the car without human intervention. \end{enumerate}